Maspalomas is one of the best, if not THE best, destination for gays to spend their vacation, or gaycation as many like to say. Its’ the gay paradise.

 Because it is the most popular and warm destination for the gays all year round !

 So many reasons dude!
 It is considered the El Dorado of the gays.
 Aside of the fact that it has tropical features (island, amazing weather and landscapes, etc…) is that, and let’s start with what makes Maspalomas so unique: it is the only place on Earth with a gay themed resort party center, swimming pools, beaches, shopping.
 Heading over to the legendary Yumbo, a whole gay world of its own, you will discover an abundance of gay bars, restaurants, cruising bars and stores.
 Some call it “the gay Disneyland” or “gay party central”.
 More on that below after a quick weather channel intermission.
 Watch videos of Maspalomas here.

 Gran Canaria and particularly the south of the island (where Maspalomas is located) benefits from a paradise-like micro climate at any given time.
 Its weather feels like a forever perfect summer and spring Check this, very pleasant dry temperatures, averaging 29° C (84° F) during day time from March to November, and 24 °C (75° F) from December to February.
 It has no winter temperatures at all, ever!
 All that, with a clear blue sky and almost no rain.

 Gran Canaria as you understood… has a more than an enjoyable climate.

-This is what’s giving a clear edge to Maspalomas compared to other “very gay” places on Earth which get cold in the winter.
+This is what’s giving a clear advantage to Maspalomas compared to other “very gay” places on Earth which get cold in the winter.

 Get ready for your gaycation, a holiday where you can just be yourself!
 Read on.